Skip to main content

 High-throughput combinatorial chemical protein synthesis as a novel research technology platform for chemical and synthetic biology

 Chemical synthesis of proteins by methods of organic chemistry represents a versatile approach that allows for assembling proteins that contain non-canonical functionalities.
-The common strategy is to prepare short peptide segments by solid-phase peptide synthesis and then use chemoselective chemical ligation to join the fragments together.
-Such methodology complements biological production of proteins by recombinant expression, moreover, the advantage of chemical approach is the possibility to incorporate at any site in the sequence residues that are not part of the genetic code.
+The common strategy is to prepare short peptide segments by solid-phase peptide synthesis and then use chemoselective chemical ligation to join the segments together.
+Such methodology complements biological production of proteins by recombinant expression, moreover, the advantage of chemical approach is the possibility to incorporate residues that are not part of the genetic code at any site in the sequence.
 For instance, mirror-image proteins that are composed entirely of D-amino acids can be assembled in this way.
 While synthesis of individual proteins up to 300 amino acid residues long is a reality, preparation of large number of protein variants represents a challenge.
 Since proteins are combinatorial objects (their primary structure consists of a linear chain of amino acid building blocks), preparation of libraries should facilitate finding of the sequences with desired functions for various applications, for example, novel protein therapeutics, catalysts, enzymes, new biomaterials.
 Therefore, efficient combinatorial chemical synthesis of protein libraries can become a transformative technology.
-The objectives of the HiChemSynPro are to develop such new methodologies.
-Two major directions are envisaged in the project: development of new microfluidic tools for automation of chemical ligation of peptide fragments and novel catalytic proteins (enzymes) to facilitate ligation of short peptide segments.
-In the project, the plan is to validate new developed methods by using intrinsically disordered protein targets.
+Two major directions were pursued in the HiChemSynPro project to develop such new methodologies: novel catalytic proteins to facilitate ligation of short peptide segments and the development of new microfluidic tools for chemical ligation of peptide segments.
+Intrinsically disordered proteins (IDPs) were used as targets to test these ideas.

 We have designed and synthesized a soluble 24-kDa “covalently-tethered” amyloid analogue by a combination of solid-phase peptide synthesis and chemoselective ligation chemistries [Chem.
 Sci.
-2018, 9, 5594).
-It is one of a kind synthesis - a large polypeptide construct with non-linear backbone topology was prepared in a homogeneous form.
-N-methylation of selected residues permitted to keep the structure soluble and to characterize its properties by solution-phase biophysical methods such as NMR, which is otherwise impossible for insoluble amyloid fibers.
-These studies provided insights for the development of selective binders to different structural polymorphs of amyloids.
+2018, 9, 5594].
+It is one of a kind synthesis, where a large polypeptide construct with a non-linear backbone topology was prepared in a homogeneous form.
+N-methylation of the selected residues permitted to keep the structure soluble and to characterize its properties by biophysical methods such as solution-phase NMR, which is otherwise impossible for insoluble amyloid fibers.
 In the future, the synthesis of combinatorial libraries of such constructs will permit to identify optimized N-methylation patterns for most potent inhibition of selected amyloid polymorphs.

 The tumour suppressor protein p53 is a transcription factor that controls the expression of a large number of genes in response to various stress conditions and regulates cell-cycle, senescence and programmed cell death.
 Transactivation domain of p53 (TAD p53) is a well-known ‘hub’ involved in many protein-protein interactions related to the function of p53.
 The post-translational modifications such as phosphorylation regulate the TAD p53 conformational and binding properties.
 There are 9 possible phosphorylation sites resulting in 512 possible combinations of phospho-variants.
 We have established chemical synthesis of wild type TAD p53 based on ligation of three peptide segments [Tetrahedron 2019, 75, 703-708].
-Next step is to synthesize combinatorial library of phospho-variants and to study binding properties of these variants to various known protein partners interacting with p53.
+Selected phospho-variants as well as “proteomimetics” containing triazole backbone surrogates were synthesized to study binding properties of these variants to various known protein partners interacting with p53 [two manuscripts are in preparation].